 James Chapman took his BA (History) and MA (Film Studies) at the University of East Anglia and then undertook his doctoral research at Lancaster University, writing his PhD thesis on the role of official film propaganda in Britain during the Second World War.
 In 1996 he joined The Open University, where he taught a broad range of undergraduate and postgraduate courses, and was principal contributing author to the university’s first dedicated course on Film and Television History.
 He joined the University of Leicester as its founding Professor of Film Studies in January 2006.
 He is a Council member of the International Association for Media and History (IAMHIST) and in 2010 became editor of the Historical Journal of Film, Radio and Television.
 When Professor Chapman is not lecturing his students on why we should take James Bond seriously or decoding the semiotics of Diana Rigg, he can usually be found following Test Match Special.
 Professor Chapman’s research focuses on British popular culture, especially cinema and television in their historical contexts.
 He is interested in the role of the media as propaganda, the representation of war and history, and the cultural politics of popular fictions – including, but not limited to, Dick Barton, Dan Dare, James Bond, The Avengers and Doctor Who.
 He has recently completed the first book to offer a cultural history of British comics from their origin to the present, and is currently researching books on Science Fiction Cinema and Contemporary British Television Drama.
 He is also co-investigator on a three-year Arts and Humanities Research Council project ‘Spaces of Television’ in association with the University of Reading and the University of Glamorgan.

-Llewella Chapman took her BA (Hons) in Performance Design and Production, where she specialized in costume design, at the University of Leeds, her MA in Adaptation by Independent Study at De Montfort University and her PhD at the University of East Anglia.
-Her thesis researched the relationship between film, television and Hampton Court Palace (1911-2016), where she used to work as a State Apartment Warder.
-Llewella is currently an Associate Tutor in the School of History at the University of East Anglia.
+Llewella Chapman took her BA (Hons) in Performance Design and Production, specializing in costume design, at the University of Leeds, her MA in Adaptation by Independent Study at De Montfort University and her PhD in Film and Media at the University of East Anglia.
+Her PhD thesis researched the relationship between film, television and Hampton Court Palace (1911-2016), where she used to work as a State Apartment Warder.
+Llewella is currently a Visiting Scholar in the School of History at the University of East Anglia.
 Her research interests include film history, British cinema, gender and costume.
-She is under contract with Bloomsbury to write a monograph titled: Fashioning James Bond: Costume, Gender and Identity in the World of 007, which researches the costumes designed and produced for the Eon Productions James Bond film franchise.
-Alongside this, Llewella’s research has focussed on American ‘Runaway’ films produced in the 1960s, and the film director Joseph Losey.
+Her first monograph, Fashioning James Bond: Costume, Gender and Identity in the World of 007, will be published by Bloomsbury in 2021.
+It researches the costumes designed and produced for the Eon Productions James Bond film franchise.
+Llewella is also contracted to edit a collection, Raiding Indiana Jones: Histories, Franchises, Legacies (Manchester University Press, 2022) and author a BFI Film Classic on From Russia With Love (Bloomsbury, 2022).
 She is currently the IAMHIST Blog editor, and the webmaster/online community manager for the IAMHIST website.

 Leen Engelen is a Belgian film a media historian.
 She is teaching at LUCA School of Arts in Brussels and Genk and is also Affiliated Professor in the Arts at the Faculty of Arts of KU Leuven University.
 Her research focusses on cinema and media cultures, cultures of spectacle and visual culture.
 She has a special interest in the First World War era and the interwar period.
 Leen has published in a variety of national and international academic journals and is (co-)editor of several books.
 She is laureate of the Science Communication Award of the Royal Flemish Academy of Belgium for Science and the Arts (KVAB).
 She is currently President of the International Association for Media and History.